tmcw/today-i-learned/README.md

 ## Postgres sorts strings _very_ differently than JavaScript

 Postgres does proper locale-based sorting, whereas JavaScript just compares characters by default.

+## Postgres is one-indexed!

+Remember this - the one indexed languages that you'll actually encounter - SQL, Lua, R.